JuliaNLSolvers/NLsolve.jl/README.md

 a multivariate function, then this package looks for some vector `x` that satisfies `f(x)=0`.

+The package is also able to solve mixed-complementarity problems, which are similar to systems of nonlinear equations, except that the equality to zero is allowed to become an inequality if some boundary condition is satisfied.
+See further below for a formal definition and the related commands.

 Since there is some overlap between optimizers and nonlinear solvers, this package borrows some ideas from the [Optim](https://github.com/JuliaOpt/Optim.jl) package, and depends on it for